El Valle de Antón: Features

 El Valle has one main road, called Avenida Central or Calle Central, which runs east–west across the town.
 A main landmark is the town's public market, which is open seven days a week, although it is sometimes referred to as El Valle's Sunday Market.
 El Valle has a very small historical and geological museum, as well as a small zoo (El Nispero, named after a type of tree), a small serpentarium, a butterfly house, and an orchid conservation center, called APROVACA, which displays over 100 native local orchid species.
 There are also several petroglyphs west of town that are known as La Piedra Pintada.

 Some of the people who own properties in the heart of El Valle are wealthy people from Panama City who use the area as their vacation or weekend home.
 Popular activities in the area include cycling, hiking, horseback riding, and birdwatching.
-El Valle is home to around 500 species of birds.

 The town is about 25 km off the Interamerican Highway by a two-lane road.
 The road is generally in good condition, with a few potholes that are repaired regularly.
 Buses, usually mini-buses, to Panama City are frequent and take approximately 2.5 hours.
 As of 2014, the last direct bus to Panama City leaves El Valle at 3pm with a fare of $4.25.
 To reach other locations in Panama, it is generally necessary to take a bus to San Carlos and transfer there.
 As of 2014, the last bus from El Valle to San Carlos leaves at 6pm.